valentingol/deep-learning-installation/QUICK_TUTO.md

 Installed versions:

-* Python 3.10 and 3.11
+* Python 3.11
 * Virtualenv & VirtualenvWrapper
-* CUDA 11.8 and CuDNN 8.6 (versions compatible with tensorflow [here](https://www.tensorflow.org/install/source?hl=en#gpu))
+* CUDA 12.2.2 and CuDNN 8.9 (versions compatible with tensorflow [here](https://www.tensorflow.org/install/source?hl=en#gpu))
 * VSCode
 * miniconda (optional)

 First, uninstall Anaconda if you have it installed.
-Skip the *CUDA and cuDNN* section if you have not a NVIDIA GPU with compute capability 3.5 or higher (check [this page](https://developer.nvidia.com/cuda-gpus#collapse4) to get compute capability of the device).
-Basically, a GTX 780 or newer is required.
+Skip the *CUDA and cuDNN* section if you have not a NVIDIA GPU with compute capability 5.2 or higher (check [this page](https://developer.nvidia.com/cuda-gpus#collapse4) to get compute capability of the device).
+Basically, a GTX 950 or newer is required.

 ## Python